SimonEismann/microservices-demo/src/loadgenerator/README.md

 For more informations about the loadgenerator look [here](https://github.com/SimonEismann/HTTP-Load-Generator).

-We use an adapted version which supports `application/x-www-form-urlencoded` HTTP content-type for POST requests.
-Further, custom user id lists (userids.txt) are supported
+We use an [adapted version](https://github.com/simontrapp/HTTP-Load-Generator) which supports `application/x-www-form-urlencoded` HTTP content-type for POST requests.
+Further, custom user id lists (userids.txt) are supported in `loadgenerator` mode.
 ```shell
 # test your lua script for errors
 java -jar httpscripttester.jar ./example_load.lua